nostalgebraist/nostalgebraist-autoresponder/README.md

 - To scrape HTML from tumblr, use [this tool](https://github.com/bbolli/tumblr-utils) or a similar one
 - The notebook `prep_generator_training_dataset.ipynb` does the pre-processing, given scraped HTML from tumblr.
+- To train on the pre-processed dataset, use `train_generator.ipynb`

 ### Repo structure